Best streaming device for your TV 2022: which streaming stick should you buy?

-A soundbar and streaming device in one, the Roku Streambar offers a bigger sound than most streaming sticks.
-Fitted with four internal speakers, the device fills a room with Dolby Audio sound and adjusts the volume as needed so loud adverts are automatically quietened.
+A soundbar and streaming device in one, the Roku Streambar offers a bigger sound than most streaming sticks can provide.
+Fitted with four internal speakers, the device fills a room with Dolby Audio sound and adjusts the content’s volume as needed and you can set it so loud adverts are automatically quietened.
 An affordable soundbar and a great option if you're looking for more than your basic streaming device.

 Read the full Roku Streambar review.